harvard-edtech/edtech-guide/ComprehensiveGuide.md

 Focus on diversity, equity, inclusion, and belonging: build tools that use inclusive language, foster a sense of belonging, and empower users to be themselves.

 Advance accessibility and improve access: meet and exceed accessibility standards, provide solutions for people with mobile devices, and prepare for weak internet connections and slow devices.
+Use simple, standard language.

 Design for synchronous, asynchronous, in-person, and distance users: incorporate flexible teaching and learning pedagogy into the technology we build.